HappyStinson/rasmusnordling.se/_drafts/life-principles-part-2.md

 sometimes ing
 This is dedication with a lot of energy being used in a bad way.
 Even though I target smoking, which the large majority dislikes I have to think about how I express myself.
 A few have already removed me from their Facebook contacts and I totally see why.

+Principles I haven't covered yet

-4. Step out of my comfort zone as often as possible and face my fears regularly
+- Step out of my comfort zone as often as possible and face my fears regularly
-5. Boy scout rule
+- Boy scout rule
-6. Always choose the healthier option
+- Always choose the healthier option
-7. Make a difference for others and share my knowledge in a polite way when possible Nämn tretton värderingar, några där som jag gillade… challenge the world/your self…
+- Make a difference for others and share my knowledge in a polite way when possible

+Nämn tretton värderingar, några där som jag gillade… challenge the world/your self…

 That was all for now, I have to practice on being more agile in my life and by breaking this up into smaller posts I can teach myself that publishing small “drafts” perhaps isn’t so scary.
 Hopefully it will help me not procrastinating so much and I hope you all look forward to more content coming up!
 As always, leave a comment if you have any questions, feedback or just want to contact me.